wodby/docs/2.0/docs/integrations/digitalocean.md

 ### Storage

 Persistent storage is provided by DigitalOcean Block Storage via the default storage class.
 We create a new block storage volume for each persistent volume claim.

+## Managed Database

+Wodby provides a native integration with DigitalOcean Managed Database.

+- We support MySQL and PostgreSQL
+- Storage size is not configurable upon creation
+- Database server is higly available
+- There's no storage autoscaling support
+- You can manage your DBs and users form Wodby dashboard

+## Spaces

+Integration with DigitalOcean Spaces is coming soon...